w3c/hcls-fhir-rdf/README.md

 # hcls-fhir-rdf
 Sketching out an RDF representation for FHIR

+## State of affairs
+1. The ShEx generation script has been significantly overhauled.
+Outstanding issues:

+    * namedReference isn't handled correctly, meaning that things like Bundle.entry.link do not appear in the ShEx
+    * primitive data types are not addressed correctly.
+We need to specifically create ShEx equivalents for elements such as date.profile, which have ```"_code"``` rather than ```"code"```

+2. The XSLT generation function is broken at this point.
+We need to update it to reflect the changes above.
+3. Code needs some cleaning and documentation to make it clearer how the FHIR schema is mapped into ShEx and XML

 ## Directories
 * data - the current stable FHIR specification
   * examples -- XML examples from specification